Sign up for a Circle Account

 Unfortunately, the same often goes for payment processing providers.
 Many online payment services are disinclined to serve companies dealing in cryptocurrency, which poses yet another challenge for startups in this space.

-Fortunately, the emergence of digital dollar stablecoins provides a new way for crypto startups to bank, process payments, and manage their treasury operations.
+Fortunately, the emergence of dollar digital currency provides a new way for crypto startups to bank, process payments, and manage their treasury operations.

-Digital dollar stablecoins, such as USDC, enable businesses to hold, send, and receive digitized US dollars.
+Dollar digital currency like USDC, also known as dollar stablecoins, enable businesses to hold, send, and receive digitized US dollars.
 For crypto startups struggling with access to reliable banking services, stablecoins offer a much-needed alternative.

-First and foremost, digital dollar stablecoins allow startups to bank without a bank.
+First and foremost, dollar digital currency allows startups to bank without a bank.
 In the crypto industry, that’s a big deal.
 The reluctance of legacy financial institutions to serve crypto companies had led to startups going “crypto-only” but typically in volatile assets such as BTC or ETH.

 Using USDC, crypto startups can remain crypto-native while obtaining many of the benefits of a traditional bank account using Circle’s products.
 From securely storing digital dollars to accepting traditional payments from customers (like credit card, debit card, ACH and wire) and processing global payouts, Circle provides a full-stack payments & banking infrastructure for crypto startups.